wavefrontHQ/docs/pages/doc/logging_send_logs.md

 ---
-title: Sending Logs to Tanzu Observability (Beta)
+title: Send Logs to Tanzu Observability (Beta)
 keywords: data, logs
 tags: [getting started, logs]
 sidebar: doc_sidebar
 permalink: logging_send_logs.html
-summary: Learn how to send logs to Tanzu Observability and view those logs.
+summary: Learn about sending logs to Tanzu Observability.
 ---

 {% include important.html content="Tanzu Observability Logs (Beta) is enabled only for selected customers.
 If you'd like to participate, contact your Tanzu Observability account representative."%}

+{% include tip.html content="This doc page gets you started.
+[Try out the demo app tutorial on GitHub](https://github.com/wavefrontHQ/demo-app) to experiment with sending logs to Tanzu Observability."%}

 You can send logs to the Wavefront proxy from your log shipper or directly from your application.
 The Wavefront proxy sends the log data to the Wavefront instance.